Alice’s Adventures in the Cousins’ War

 And he marched them down again.

 It has as one of its candidates another figure from this same war, the Duke of York, who I’ve already mentioned, and who was defeated at the Battle of Wakefield.
 There are other candidates, to be sure, and as these verses come initially from an oral tradition, tracking down the original intent can be decidedly tricky.
-There are various theories on the meaning of the rhyme “Humpty Dumpty”, including that it was originally meant to be a riddle, as the word egg is nowhere contained in it, and might have been its answer before it became so well known.

 Whether or not it is historically true, the words of “Humpty Dumpty” seem to correspond to both the words of Shakespeare regarding the Earl, as well as the egg-man’s role in TLG.
-As to Humpty’s position prior to the battle, in Henry VI, Part 3, a parlay is sounded by Edward’s besieging forces at Coventry and the Earl appears:¹¹
+As to Humpty’s position prior to the battle, in 3 Henry VI, a parlay is sounded by Edward’s besieging forces at Coventry and the Earl appears:¹¹

 Gloucester: See how the surly Warwick mans the wall!

 And not just literally, but also historically, he was a “fence sitter”: as “the Kingmaker” he switched sides between the Yorkists and Lancastrians, and indeed deposed and enthroned rulers in order to increase his own power.
-History now takes a more ambivalent stance on Warwick; I’m describing the view both Shakespeare and Carroll share here.
-Ditto for Richard III.
-Carroll’s description of him seems to match his role:¹²

 Humpty Dumpty was sitting with his legs crossed, like a Turk, on the top of a high wall—such a narrow one that Alice quite wondered how he could keep his balance […].

-His being an egg can also be seen as reflecting the delicacy of his situation.
 The discussion between Humpty and Alice is a battle of words, covering semantics and pragmatics in its course, and also continuing to echo the parley (and the ensuing fight) between Warwick and Edward.

 When Edward informs Warrick the king he is backing, Henry VI, has been imprisoned, Gloucester chimes in with a playing-card themed taunt was sure to have found favor with Carroll:¹³